JanOsusky/Database.sql/readme.md

 no reservations, the reservation columns will be empty and the number of passengers will be 0.

-Descrition of INDEX and EXPLAIN PLAN:
+## Description of INDEX and EXPLAIN PLAN:

 EXPLAIN PLAN FOR starts the database optimization engine that creates a query execution plan for the second statement.
 The plan contains